 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to lower the number of tics in patients with Tourette’s syndrome.

-- If your child has tics that are caused by something other than Tourette’s disorder.
+- If you have tics that are caused by something other than Tourette’s disorder.

 This is not a list of all drugs or health problems that interact with this drug.